Nick Madrigal Player Props: Cubs vs. Dodgers

-On Friday, Nick Madrigal (.360 batting average in his past 10 games, with two doubles, a walk and four RBI) and the Chicago Cubs face the Los Angeles Dodgers, whose starting pitcher will be Julio Urias.
-First pitch is at 2:20 PM ET.
+After batting .348 with a double, a triple, a walk and four RBI in his past 10 games, Nick Madrigal and the Chicago Cubs take on the Los Angeles Dodgers (who will start Clayton Kershaw) at 2:20 PM ET on Sunday.

 Nick Madrigal Game Info & Props vs. the Dodgers